tanisha088/tanisha/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hey there
 ---

-My name is Inigo Montoya.
+My name is Tanisha Rastogi.
 I have the following qualities:

-- I rock a great mustache
+- I am interested in tech related stuff
-- I'm extremely loyal to my family
+- I am a bit humorous .L0L

 What else do you need?